Now, let’s add a new build step that generates code using a templating engine called Jinja2.

 Open the BUILD file in the tools

 folder.
-You’ll see there’s already a py_console_script_binary
+There’s already a py_console_script_binary

-We also add a visibility
+Also add a visibility

 attribute, since Bazel enforces that the dependency graph doesn’t get tangled by default.